cf73/humanity/content/collections/documentaries/conversations-with-history-linus-pauling-on-peace.md

     content:
       -
         type: text
-        text: "Official biographies offer facts and anecdotes, rarely touching someone's soul  --  in the case of Linus Pauling, his incredible contributions to humanity.
-But you can discover much of his magnificent life and attitude in this video..."
+        text: 'Official biographies offer facts and anecdotes, rarely touching someone''s soul  --  in the case of Linus Pauling, his incredible contributions to humanity.
+But you can discover much of his world-changing life and attitude in this video..At 3:00 minutes, he states:   "...and I realized that the time has come to give up war."'
 collection_type: documentaries
 challenges:
   - war